-(1) The use and occupancy permit is issued if the construction work conforms to the requirements established in legislation, i.e., above all to the requirements for construction works, and conforms to the building permit.
+(1) A use and occupancy permit is issued if the construction work conforms to the requirements established by legislation, i.e., above all to the requirements for construction works, and conforms to the building permit.

-(2) The competent authority decides on the need to initiate the assessment of environmental impact above all, if the change in the purpose of use of the construction work may entail a significant environmental impact that has not been assessed before.

-(3) By way of supplementary conditions, the use and occupancy permit may, above all, stipulate the following: 1) where warranted by the circumstances, the term of validity of the use and occupancy permit;

-2) the term of validity of the use and occupancy permit as related to the time limit for the demolition of a temporary construction work, which may not exceed five years since the issuing of the use and occupancy permit;

-3) where the use and occupancy permit is issued in respect of a part of the construction work, the additional requirement to apply, within a specified time limit, for use and occupancy permit for the entire construction work;

-4) the conduct of an expert assessment of the building design documentation, including the time limit for conducting the assessment;

-5) the need to commission an opinion from a competent person to verify the compliance of the construction work with the requirements;

-6) the requirement to perform an audit.

-(4) The competent authority issues the use and occupancy permit within 30 days from the date of filing of the application.
-The competent authority sets a time limit of up to ten days for the giving of approvals or opinions.

-(5) Where the application is not filed by the owner of the registered immovable named in the application, the competent authority joins that owner to the proceedings and, if necessary, also joins to the proceedings owners of the adjacent registered immovables.

-(6) Where necessary, the competent authority refers the proposed use and occupancy permit application:

-$\hat{l}$ for approval to the authority in whom the law vests competencies that are related to the subject matter of the application for the permit;

-2) for an opinion to the authority or person whose rights or interests may be affected by the construction work.

-(7) If observations are filed concerning the proposed use and occupancy permit in the course of the giving of approvals and opinions, the competent authority takes appropriate consideration of these observations or states the reasons for not taking them into consideration.
-The use and occupancy permit is issued electronically in the register of construction works.

-(8) If the authority whose approval or the person or authority whose opinion is requested has not, within ten days from receiving the proposed use and occupancy permit, refused to give the approval or opinion or applied for an extension of that time limit, the proposed permit is deemed to have been tacitly approved by the authority or the person or authority is deemed to have declined to express an opinion regarding the proposed permit, unless otherwise provided by law.
+- (2) The competent authority decides on the need to initiate the assessment of environmental impact above all, if the change in the purpose of use of the construction work may entail a significant environmental impact that has not been assessed before. - (3) By way of supplementary conditions, a use and occupancy permit may, above all, stipulate the following: - 1) where warranted by the circumstances, the effective period of the permit; - 2) the effective period of the permit as related to the time limit for the demolition of a temporary construction work, which may not exceed five years since the issuing of the permit; - 3) where the permit is issued in respect of a part of the construction work, the ancillary requirement to apply, within a specified time limit, for a use and occupancy permit for the entire construction work; - 4) the conduct of an expert assessment of the building design documentation, including the time limit for conducting the assessment; - 5) the need to commission an opinion from a competent person to verify the compliance of the construction work with the requirements; - 6) the requirement to perform an audit. - (4) The competent authority issues the use and occupancy permit within 30 days from the date of filing of the application.
+The competent authority sets a time limit of up to ten days for the giving of approvals or opinions. - (5) Where the application is not filed by the owner of the registered immovable named in the application, the competent authority joins that owner to the proceedings and, where this is needed, also joins to the proceedings owners of adjacent registered immovables. - (6) Where this is needed, the competent authority refers the proposed use and occupancy permit application: - 1) for approval to the authority in whom the law vests competencies that are related to the subject matter of the application for the permit; - 2) for an opinion to the authority or person whose rights or interests may be affected by the construction work. - (7) If observations are filed concerning the proposed use and occupancy permit in the course of the giving of approvals and opinions, the competent authority takes appropriate consideration of these observations or states the reasons for not taking them into consideration.
+The use and occupancy permit is issued electronically in the register of construction works. - (8) If the authority whose approval or the person or authority whose opinion is requested has not, within ten days from receiving the proposed use and occupancy permit, refused to give the approval or opinion or applied for an extension of that time limit, the proposed permit is deemed to have been tacitly approved by the authority or the person or authority is deemed to have declined to express an opinion regarding the proposed permit, unless otherwise provided by law.